NEZNAMY/TAB/.github/wiki/feature_guide_global_playerlist.md

 For compatibility with vanish plugins, vanish status must be detected correctly.
 See [Additional information - Vanish detection](https://github.com/NEZNAMY/TAB/wiki/Additional-information#vanish-detection) for more info.

 # Troubleshooting
-> [!NOTE]
-> This functionality is coming in the next TAB update (6.0.3 / 6.1.0).
-Adding it here to prepare the wiki in advance (and for users using dev builds).

 This is a collection of tips to help you figure out why the feature isn't working as you expect.
 To get started, run `/tab dump <player looking at the tablist>` and open the generated link.
 Scroll down to `features` -> `GlobalPlayerList` and check the content:
 * If it says `GlobalPlayerList: Feature is disabled`, it means you did not enable the feature.
 Enable it by setting